 When considering long-term risks, a COVID-19 infection is a much more serious concern.
 The virus can cause long-term damage to lungs and other organs, as well as many other complications.
 This is called post-COVID-19 syndrome, or long COVID, and it’s one of the reasons why doctors recommend getting vaccinated.

 The vaccine is safe for most people, including anyone who has a medical condition or is taking medications.
 If someone is taking medications that weakens their immune system, they should speak to their doctor to time their vaccinations with their next dose of medication.

 People with allergies to any of the vaccine ingredients or those who have had a serious reaction after the first dose should see their health care provider.
 Talk to your health care provider if you are unsure about which ingredients you are allergic to.
 COVID-19 vaccines do not contain eggs, gelatin (pork), gluten, latex, preservatives, antibiotics or aluminum.

-COVID-19 vaccines are only provided if informed consent is received from the person, including those aged 12 to 17, and as long as the child has the capability to make this decision.
+COVID-19 vaccines are only provided if informed consent is received.
+For children 5 to 11 years of age, parental or guardian consent is required.
+For youth aged 12 to 17, and as long as the child has the capability to make this decision, they can provide their own consent.
 This means the young person understands the treatment, why it is being recommended, and the risks and benefits if they accept or refuse to be vaccinated.
 If the individual is incapable of consenting to receiving the vaccine, they would need consent from their substitute decision-maker, such as their parent or legal guardian.

 The health care provider and family must respect a young person’s decision to be vaccinated.
 Ideally, this decision should be discussed in advance with a trusted adult or guardian to ensure that they understand what they are consenting to.
 When a young person receives their vaccine, the person giving them their shot will check that they understand the nature of the treatment and its risks and benefits.